KielCruey/blog/src/content/posts/cmake-series-1-setting-up-cmake.md

 Depending on what distro your on, use that specific distro's package manager and install cmake, make, and gcc/g++.
 Good luck!
 You're on your own on this one.
 I believe in you! :laughing:

 ## CMake Basics
 Before we get into the details of CMake, CMake works by identifying a file called ***CMakeLists.txt*** and parses commands inside that file.
-It must be exactly named that or CMake won't understand what to do.
+It must be exactly named "CMakeLists.txt" or CMake won't understand what to do.

 Always put a ***CMakeLists.txt*** at the base of your directory and this particular ***CMakeLists.txt*** is referred as the root ***CMakeLists.txt***.
-This is by far the most important ***CMakeLists.txt*** in your project, and think of it like the base of a tree.
-Everything else grows from the root.
+This is by far the most important ***CMakeLists.txt*** in your project.
+Think of it like the base of a tree, everything else grows from the root.

 However if your project is getting complicated, it isn't uncommon to add supplementary ***CMakeLists.txt*** in other subdirectories.
 We will eventually investigate into this paradigm later in the series.
 It helps your CMake builds look cleaner and minimizes a monolithic root ***CMakeLists.txt*** and eventually minimize debugging efforts.